Chloroform: Anaesthetic

-The use of chloroform during surgery expanded rapidly in Europe; for instance in the 1850s chloroform was used by the physician John Snow during the births of Queen Victoria's last two children Leopold and Beatrice.
+The use of chloroform during surgery expanded rapidly in Europe; in the 1850s chloroform was used by the physician John Snow during the births of Queen Victoria's last two children Leopold and Beatrice.
 In the United States, chloroform began to replace ether as an anesthetic at the beginning of the 20th century; it was abandoned in favor of ether on discovery of its toxicity, especially its tendency to cause fatal cardiac arrhythmias analogous to what is now termed "sudden sniffer's death".
 Some people used chloroform as a recreational drug or to attempt suicide.
 One possible mechanism of action of chloroform is that it increases the movement of potassium ions through certain types of potassium channels in nerve cells.
 Chloroform could also be mixed with other anesthetic agents such as ether to make C.E. mixture, or ether and alcohol to make A.C.E. mixture.

 In 1848, Hannah Greener, a 15-year-old girl who was having an infected toenail removed, died after being given the anaesthetic.
 Her autopsy establishing the cause of death was undertaken by John Fife assisted by Robert Mortimer Glover.
 A number of physically fit patients died after inhaling it.
 In 1848, however, John Snow developed an inhaler that regulated the dosage and so successfully reduced the number of deaths.
 Joseph Thomas Clover improved on the design in 1862, further reducing the risk of accidental overdose.

 The opponents and supporters of chloroform disagreed on the question of whether the medical complications were due to respiratory disturbance or whether chloroform had a specific effect on the heart.
 Between 1864 and 1910, numerous commissions in Britain studied chloroform but failed to come to any clear conclusions.
 It was only in 1911 that Levy proved in experiments with animals that chloroform can cause ventricular fibrillation.
 Despite this, between 1865 and 1920, chloroform was used in 80 to 95% of all narcoses performed in the UK and German-speaking countries.
 In Germany, comprehensive surveys of the fatality rate during anaesthesia were made by Gurlt between 1890 and 1897.
 At the same time in the UK the medical journal The Lancet carried out a questionnaire survey and compiled a report detailing numerous adverse reactions to anesthetics, including chloroform.
 In 1934, Killian gathered all the statistics compiled until then and found that the chances of suffering fatal complications under ether were between 1:14,000 and 1:28,000, whereas with chloroform the chances were between 1:3,000 and 1:6,000.
 The rise of gas anaesthesia using nitrous oxide, improved equipment for administering anesthetics, and the discovery of hexobarbital in 1932 led to the gradual decline of chloroform narcosis.